Cork Bulls

 The Cork Bulls are an Irish rugby league team based in Cork, Ireland.
 They play in the All-Ireland Rugby League Championship.

 An early iteration of the Bulls competed in the 2001 Challenge Cup as Irish champions.
 They were beaten 35-18 by Dewsbury Celtic in the first round.
 The Cork Bulls were re-formed in 2010.
+In 2025, the club reached the All-Ireland Premiership semi-final.